Page cover

 • Instance ID – Colors each instance using its unique ID

-• Draw ID – Colors each submesh using its render state ID
+• Draw ID – Colors each instance using its draw ID

 • Prefab ID – Colors instances by the prefab they originated from